andrewsilva9/jekyll-theme-prologue/resume.md

 ### Experience
 ***
+#### Graduate Research Assistant, Georgia Tech
+Atlanta, GA
+August 2019 -- Present

+I work as a GRA in the CORE Robotics lab under Dr. Matthew Gombolay at Georgia Tech.
+My work is primarily focused on improving interpretability and initialzation of deep networks through new architectures.

+***
 #### Research Scientist I, Georgia Tech
 Atlanta, GA
-May 2017 -- Present
+May 2017 -- August 2019

 I work as a research scientist in the [CORE lab](https://core-robotics.gatech.edu/), previously in the [RAIL lab](http://www.rail.gatech.edu), primarily on differentiable decision tree architectures, formerly on bringing visual perception to robots.
 While here, I have:

-* Submitted a few conference papers, been accepted as a first author to AAMAS '19.
+* Submitted a few conference papers (See below), been accepted as a first author to AAMAS '19.
 * Developed a differentiable decision tree architecture to enable intelligent initialization, and gone to present this work at the Naval Applications of Machine Learning workshop.
 * Helped write and submit a journal paper which was accepted to the Special Issue on Artificial Intelligence for Human-Robot Interaction (THRI).
 * Wrote and presented a workshop paper at HRI '18.